talorlik/ldap-2fa-on-k8s/application_infra/modules/argocd/README.md

 - IAM policies use wildcards by default; tighten for production use
 - Delete propagation policy defaults to `RETAIN` to prevent accidental deletion
 - The external data source requires `jq` command-line tool for JSON parsing
-- The external data source requires `assume-github-role.sh` script to be present in the root module directory
+- The external data source requires `scripts/assume-github-role.sh` script to be present (in the repository `scripts/` directory; workflows run from application_infra)
 - The script automatically works in both environments:
   - **GitHub Actions**: Uses `DEPLOYMENT_ROLE_ARN`/`EXTERNAL_ID` environment variables
   - **Local**: Falls back to AWS Secrets Manager (secrets: `github-role`, `external-id`)